 Elaine Cheney became the second coordinator of the LRC in 1981.
 She enlarged the reading offerings, and oversaw the addition of a computer learning lab to the Center.
 The LRC also expanded its tutoring and outreach services under Dr. Cheney's leadership by opening an evening tutoring location in a residence hall.

 By the time Pat Cavenaugh took over as the third coordinator in 1995, the Center had expanded its tutoring offerings again, established two more satellite locations in residence halls, and increased staff.
 Fred Barton continued this upward trajectory during his years with the Center.

-Today, the Center has a staff of five full-time specialists (including Sam Drake, current coordinator), a full-time office manager, graduate assistants, lab aides, and an undergraduate tutoring force of 30.
+Today, the Center has a staff of five full-time specialists (including Sam Drake, current coordinator), a full-time office manager, graduate assistants, lab aides, and an undergraduate tutoring force of over 30 dedicated undergraduates.
 We see thousands of MSU students per year through a variety of services and programs and offer specialized training programs with various units around the campus.

 In the future, the LRC will evolve into a fresh role as coordinators for peer-assisted learning throughout the MSU neighborhoods.
 Watch this space for details, our exciting new mission, and even our new name!